Christ's College, Christchurch: Uniform

-The black and white striped blazers and ties Christ's College boys wear are recognisable and well known especially within Christchurch.
-There are two types of uniform: Sport's Uniform, Dress Uniform (known by the boys as stripes or suits).
+The black and white striped blazers and ties Christ's College boys wear are recognisable and well known, especially within Christchurch.
+There are two types of uniform: Sport's Uniform and Dress Uniform (known by the boys as stripes or suits respectively).
 During Winter terms dress uniform is worn on Mondays and Fridays, and sports uniform is worn on Tuesday, Wednesdays and Thursdays.
 Dress uniform is required for chapel services and other formal occasions.
 A high standard of dress is expected at all times and boys are punished for incorrect or incorrectly worn uniform, boys must always wear their blazers when in town, even with summer uniform.

-Each house has a different uniform for inter house sporting events and is made up of a rugby jersey or singlet in the house colour and black or white shorts, depending on the house.
+Each house has a different uniform for inter house sporting events and is made up of a rugby jersey or singlet in the house colour and black shorts.
 Each different sport also has its own uniform for games, a black tracksuit with College crest is required for travelling to and from games venues and for field trips where the uniform of the day is not suitable.